 A very important characteristic of Shetland Sheep is their beautiful wool, upon which the world-renowned Shetland wool industry was built.
 It is one of the finest and softest of any UK breed, with an average fiber diameter of 23 microns.
 Highly variable, the Shetland fiber can range very from an incredibly fine 15 microns fiber found around the neck to a coarser wool as great as 36 microns to make rugged, warm fabrics like woven tweeds.

 We are very proud of our foundation bloodlines.
-You are welcome to ask for an extended Pedigree and Pictures for any of our miniatures.
 If you see any you are interested in learning about, you may contact us by email or telephone us at 770-667-MINI (6464).